OctopusDeploy/blog/blog/2025-06/good-aws-lambda-deployments/index.md

       Policies: AWSLambdaBasicExecutionRole
 ```

-Once you have uploaded your function to S3, simply change the path to the `CodeUri` property above to the S3 bucket location, and deploy the template.
+After you upload your function to S3, simply change the path to the `CodeUri` property above to the S3 bucket location, and deploy the template.

 :::hint
 Octopus supports replacing YAML properties at deployment time using the [structured configuration variables](https://octopus.com/docs/projects/steps/configuration-features/structured-configuration-variables-feature) feature.
 :::

-## Lock Down Your Lambda
+## Lock down your Lambda

-When deploying with AWS SAM, you gain built-in support for security best practices but you still have to apply them.
+When deploying with AWS SAM, you gain built-in support for security best practices, but you still have to apply them.
 Here are some practical ways to secure your Lambda functions using SAM:

 1. **Use IAM roles of least privilege**: Define fine-grained IAM policies using SAM's `Policies` or `Role` properties.
 Avoid the use of overly broad policies.
-Instead, either use AWS-managed policies like `AWSLambdaBasicExecutionRole` or, where more control is required, create custom policies that grant the minimum necessary permissions your function needs.
+Instead, use AWS-managed policies like `AWSLambdaBasicExecutionRole` or, where you need more control, create custom policies that grant the minimum necessary permissions your function needs.

-2. **Manage secrets securely**: Instead of hardcoding, reference secrets from native AWS services such as [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) or [Secrets Manager](https://docs.aws.amazon.com/secretsmanager/?icmpid=docs_homepage_security) directly in your SAM template.
+2. **Manage secrets securely**: Instead of hardcoding, reference secrets from core AWS services, like [Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) or [Secrets Manager](https://docs.aws.amazon.com/secretsmanager/?icmpid=docs_homepage_security), directly in your SAM template.

-3. **Integrate security scanning in CI/CD**: Before deployment, tools like `cfn-nag` or `Checkov` can be used to (statically) scan your SAM templates for misconfigurations and highlight any insecure approaches.
-Once your application has been deployed, use tools like `Trivy` to scan any SBOM files for vulnerabilities.
+3. **Integrate security scanning in CI/CD**: Before deployment, tools like **cfn-nag** or **Checkov** can be used to (statically) scan your SAM templates for misconfigurations and highlight any insecure approaches.
+Once your application has been deployed, use tools like **Trivy** to scan any SBOM files for vulnerabilities.

 ## Accelerate your Lambda projects with GenAI